DocuSend

 Thoughts on Destination Tracing

-When this occurs, you may think your document was never mailed, so you send out another one right away.
+When this occurs, you may think your document was never received, so you send out another one right away.
 No big deal, right?

--If you are sending mass marketing material for a special promotion or sale, chances are you will use standard mail instead of first class.
-And standard mail can take much longer to be delivered.
-Companies trace this type of mail to anticipate call volumes, staffing for sales, and call center management.
-It’s a great management tool for controlling promotional events.
+If you are sending mass marketing material for a special promotion or sale, chances are you will use Standard Mail instead of First Class.
+Standard Mail can take much longer to be delivered.
+Companies trace this type of mail to anticipate call volumes, staffing for sales, and call center management, so it’s a great tool for managing promotional events.

 Share This Article!